mrdoob/three.js/threejs/lessons/threejs-responsive.md

 desktops to tablets to phones.

 For three.js there are even more situations to consider.
-For example a 3D editor with controls on the left, right, top, or bottom is something we might want to handle.
+For example, a 3D editor with controls on the left, right, top, or bottom is something we might want to handle.
 A live diagram in the middle of a document is another example.

-The last sample we had used a plain canvas with no css and no size
+The last sample we had used a plain canvas with no CSS and no size

 ```html
 <canvas id="c"></canvas>
 ```

-That canvas defaults to 300x150 css pixels in size.
+That canvas defaults to 300x150 CSS pixels in size.

 In the web platform the recommended way to set the size of something is to use CSS.